Sylwana/MachineLearning/Logistic Regression/README.md

 bedroom - number of bedrooms

 price - The price for a night stay in local currency (PLN).

-In this project I'm planning to explain impact of such factors as:
- - price
- - number of bedrooms
- - number of max number of accomodates

- on the fact that a given accomodation received good reviews (average equals or more than 4).
-The listed reviews are taken into consideration only if the place was reviewed at least 3 times.

 The analysis will be provided in Python and in R.